 The annual Section 5310 Capital program awards vehicles to area non-profit agencies providing transportation to seniors and individuals with disabilities.
 The capital program provides 80% of the total vehicle cost, requiring a 20% local match from the applicant.
 Typically, a call for projects is issued each February with awards announced each June.
-However, in Fiscal Year 2022, the call for projects for the capital program was cancelled and not held due to supply chain and inflationary cost issues that have restricted access to acquiring vehicles.
-NIRCC anticipates a capital funding round during Fiscal Year 2023.
+However, in Fiscal Year 2023, the call for projects for the capital program was cancelled and not held due to supply chain and inflationary cost issues that have restricted access to acquiring vehicles.
+NIRCC anticipates a capital funding round during Fiscal Year 2024.

 The semi-annual Section 5310 Operational program provides operating support for eligible two (2) year (24 month) operating projects targeted toward meeting the transportation needs of seniors and individuals with disabilities.
 A call for projects is issued every other July with awards announced every other October.
 The operational program provides 50% of the total project cost, requiring a 50% local match from the applicant.
-In Fiscal Year 2022, a Section 5310 Operational funding round was not held.
-However, NIRCC did prepare a Section 5310 Operational call for projects to be issued in Fiscal Year 2023.
+In Fiscal Year 2023, approximately \$304,800 in Section 5310 Operational funding was awarded to the Community Transportation Network to provide additional medical transportation trips for seniors and individuals with disabilities initiating in 2023 and running through 2024.